-This measure changes state law relating to class action lawsuits and punitive damage awards.
+This measure changes state law relating to class action lawsuits, punitive damage awards, and unfair competition lawsuits.
 The measure states that its provisions apply only to cases filed on or after its enactment.

 Some of the most significant provisions of this measure are summarized below.